 24 - The Big Easy

-Upatu and I spend only one night of our honeymoon together before receiving orders to travel to New Orleans to meet the FBI.
-Upatu promises me that we will make time for ourselves after we complete our adventure.
-Easy for him to say.
+Upatu and I spend one night of our honeymoon together before we are ordered to New Orleans to meet the FBI.

-Losau, their baby Hero Tokell, Squire Mike the Piper, the puppy Tokell, and Snow the great white wolf ride with Wolf, so his other squire, Athena rides with us.
-She and Wana argue and fight like sisters, but hang tightly together.
+Wolf's truck is full with Losau, their baby Hero Tokell, Squire Mike the Piper, the puppy Tokell and Snow the great white wolf, so his other squire, Athena rides with us.
+She and Wana argue and fight like sisters.
 At one stop for lunch the two girls wander out of the restaurant and arrive back fifteen minutes later.
-I look up from my burger to see Athena wearing a nose ring.
+I look up to see Athena wearing a nose ring.

-Barbarian, is the only word I can think of; we are barbarians.
-Wolf is going to kill Athena, or me, or both of us.
+Barbarians, is the only word I can think of; we are barbarians.
+Wolf is going to kill Athena or me or both of us.
 I might as well get a ring myself.
-At least Athena doesn't have a tattoo, or does she?
+At least Athena doesn't have a tattoo.

 She smiles and points to the sleeve of her upper arm.